brandur/org/drafts/postgres-queues.md

 The one key piece of information here is that a Postgres index doesn't generally contain tuple visibility information<sup id="footnote-1-source"><a href="#footnote-1">1</a></sup>.
 To know whether a tuple is still visible to the in-progress transaction, it must be extracted from the heap and have its visibility checked.

 The Postgres codebase is large enough that pointing to a single place to outline this detail in the implementation is difficult, but `index_getnext` as shown below is a pretty important piece of it.
 Its job is to scan any type of index in a generic way and extract a tuple that matches the conditions of an incoming query.
 Most of the body is wrapped in a continuous loop that first calls into `index_getnext_tid` which will descend the B-tree to find an appropriate TID.
-After one is retrieved, it's passed off to `index_fetch_heap`, which will fetch the full tuple from the heap, and among other things check its visibility against the current snapshot (a snapshot reference is stored as part of the `IndexScanDesc` type).
+After one is retrieved, it's passed off to `index_fetch_heap`, which will fetch the full tuple from the heap, and among other things check its visibility against the current snapshot (a snapshot reference is stored as part of the `IndexScanDesc` type) <sup id="footnote-2-source"><a href="#footnote-2">2</a></sup>.

 ``` c
 /* ----------------